DurhamDecLab/ARBInterp/README.md

 Example4DVectorField.csv - part of a magnetic field, as vector components, (x, y, z, t, Bx, By, Bz).

 Example4DScalarField.csv - the same field as Example4DVectorField, but the norm / magnitude, (x,y,z,t,U).

-ARBTrajec.py - contains function for creating random atom samples, and tracking their motion through a magnetic field with the interpolator.

-ARBTrajecExample.py - creates test sample, saves it, iterates it through test field, saves output.
-Note: particles may drift out of the interpolation volume, in which case a 'nan' is returned in their place.
-Note 4D trajectories are not implemented yet but can be easily done.

 B_Matrix_3D.csv - This is the 64 x 64 interpolation matrix as described by Lekien and Marsden.
 Code to generate this is included in the tricubic class in ARBInterp.py.
 NB: this assumes components of b-vector are ordered f,df/dx,df/dy,df/dz,d2f/dxdy,d2f/dxdz,d2f/dydz,d3f/dxdydz.